-- develop a working understanding of pertinent IGPE policies and procedures, and communicate with all stakeholders with them in mind; - commit to representing the program with the utmost regard for the protection of students' privacy; - maintain regular communication with the site coordinator in the months and weeks leading up to the start of the course, particular as it relates to travel developments, establishment of exact course dates/times. - share the syllabus, the reading list, required course materials, and course expectations with all students as soon as practical; and at least one week before the course begins; - initiate conversation/correspondence about academic progress, and provide timely, comprehensive, and personalized written feedback on each student's assignments and formal writing exercises; and - explain all elements of the grading structure/system, remain consistent with the syllabus in all grading, and provide each student with a final grade in a timely manner (usually within two weeks of the end of the course); and - submit all final grades to IGPE Registration Coordinator Cathy Beecroft (molendca@buffalostate.edu) in a timely manner (usually within two weeks of the end of the course).
+- develop a working understanding of pertinent IGPE policies and procedures, and communicate with all stakeholders with them in mind; - commit to representing the program with the utmost regard for the protection of students' privacy; - maintain regular communication with the site coordinator in the months and weeks leading up to the start of the course, particularly as it relates to travel developments, establishment of exact course dates/times; - share the syllabus, the reading list, required course materials, and course expectations with all students as soon as practical; and at least one week before the course begins; - initiate conversation/correspondence about academic progress, and provide timely, comprehensive, and personalized written feedback on each student's assignments and formal writing exercises; - explain all elements of the grading structure/system, remain consistent with the syllabus in all grading, and provide each student with a final grade in a timely manner (usually within two weeks of the end of the course); - submit all final grades to the IGPE Registration Coordinator in a timely manner (usually within two weeks of the end of the course).

-Associate Director Brandon Kawa will establish a window of dates during which each course will be offered.
+The IGPE Director will establish a window of dates during which each course will be offered.
 The instructor will work closely with the site coordinator soon after (well in advance) to establish exact travel details and course dates and times.